tari-project/doc-playground/docs/hackathon.md

 The dialog is structured with Material UI components for layout and styling, and the connections are established using the Tari project's API (`@tari-project/tarijs`).
 The app is highly configurable through environment variables, allowing different wallet options to be enabled or disabled.

-### Conclusion

-This app provides an interface for users to connect to their Tari wallet through multiple wallet methods (e.g., WalletConnect, Tari Wallet Daemon).
-The app maintains state using `zustand`, which keeps track of the connected Tari provider and the user's account.
-It allows users to manage wallet connection and display related information, such as connection status and account details.

 ## Digging into the sample project

 * Ideally, you'll need to set up Rust in your desired Integrated Development Environment (IDE).
 If you're unsure where to start, our [Setting Up Your Development Environment Guide](https://tari.com/lessons/08_setting_up_development_environment) is a good starting point